Stephen Stewart Memorial Middle and High School Invitational

 disclaimers for preffing:

-- i competed four years at archbishop mitty high school, policy for two years and parli for two years after, won chssa parli 2021
+- i competed four years at archbishop mitty high school, policy for two years and parli for two years after, won chssa parli 2021. went to nats in congress three years in a row, was a semifinalist sophomore year and quarterfinalist senior year.

 - i'm cool with the common k's (cap, neolib, security, etc), as a debater i have experience with running antiblackness, orientalism and queer k's. im good with anything, but im probably not familiar with ur niche lit base so just explain it well. if you're a super high level k or theory debater however, consider preffing me low lol